 For a bond with Tg 160°C, a heat gun or oven at 180°C–200°C may soften the adhesive sufficiently to allow wedge insertion and peel-off with moderate force.
 For a bond with Tg 250°C, thermal rework may require specialized high-temperature equipment and may not be practical for all substrates.

-The limitation of thermal rework is that temperatures above Tg may damage polymeric substrates, cause thermal distortion of thin metals, damage electronic components, or create hazardous conditions if the elevated temperature generates vapors from residual uncured material or volatile degradation products.
+The limitation of thermal rework is that temperatures above Tg may damage polymeric substrates, distort thin metals, damage electronic components, or create hazardous vapors from residual uncured material or degradation byproducts.
+Heated removal should follow the ventilation and PPE precautions in our guide to safety precautions for handling high-temperature epoxy resin, since heating cured material releases different byproducts than uncured handling.

 Chemical Softening and Removal